Arielliv/wix_flutter_workshop/README.md

             ),
             ),
     ```
+    - and import import `items.dart`

 - Lets refactor items_overview_screen :muscle:

-- until now it was just a widget that render loader - now we will make it show items
+    until now it was just a widget that render loader,now we will make it show our items

 - becasue we now going to work against the server - we will need to handle `Future` and async code , therefoe lets handle the `init` and `load` stage

-    - create `_isInit` and `_isLoading` in `_ProductsOverviewScreenState` class
+    - create `_isInit` and `_isLoading` vars in `_ProductsOverviewScreenState` class , both should be in initial as false
-    and add `didChangeDependencies` (Called when a dependency of this State object changes)
+    - add `didChangeDependencies` (Called when a dependency of this State object changes)

-    - this will handle update the screen when we will get the data back from the server
+        this will handle update of screen when we will get the data back from the server

     - we will call `fetchAndSetItems` there to get the products from the server and when it will finish , we will update the state

     ```